wso2/docs-is/en/docs/learn/passing-oidc-authentication-request-parameters-in-a-request-object.md

     4. Click **Update**.

-4. Create a new user with the name `          tom         ` , and enter values for the **email**, **country**, **challenge Question1** as well as **challenge Question 2** in the user profile.
+4. Create a new user with the name `         Alex        ` , and enter values for the **email**, **country**, **challenge Question1** as well as **challenge Question 2** in the user profile.
 For detailed instructions on creating a user and customizing a user's profile,